ratibor78/influxdb-grafana-docker/README.md

 ### Installation

-1. For installation clone the git repository and run the install.sh script then.
+1. For quick installation clone the git repository and run the install.sh script then.

-2 .Or you can do it manually with a few steps:
+2. Or you can do it manually with a few steps listed below:

 ```
 $ cd influxdb-grafana-docker